cloudfoundry/bosh-google-cpi-release/docs/bosh/README.md

    ```

 <a name="deploy-xpn"></a>
-### Optional: Setup Cross Project Networking (XPN)
+### Optional: Setup Shared VPC (Formerly XPN)

-   [Cross Project Networking](https://cloud.google.com/compute/docs/xpn/) uses a host project to manage the network resources and client project(s) to deploy compute resources.
-An [organization](https://cloud.google.com/resource-manager/docs/quickstart-organizations) is required to use XPN and you must be signed in as an organization admin.
+   [Shared VPC](https://cloud.google.com/compute/docs/shared-vpc/) uses a host project to manage the network resources and client project(s) to deploy compute resources.
+An [organization](https://cloud.google.com/resource-manager/docs/quickstart-organizations) is required to use Shared VPC and you must be signed in as an organization admin.

    The host project must have the [GCE API](https://console.developers.google.com/apis/api/compute_component/overview), [IAM API](https://console.cloud.google.com/apis/api/iam.googleapis.com/overview), and the [Cloud Resource Manager API](https://console.cloud.google.com/apis/api/cloudresourcemanager.googleapis.com/overview) enabled.
 This project will be used to create the bosh network throughout this guide.

 1. Modify and export the host project ID:

    ```
-   export xpn_host_project_id=<existing project that will become the XPN host>
+   export xpn_host_project_id=<existing project that will host the VPC>
    ```

-1. Setup the projects for XPN:
+1. Setup the projects for Shared VPC:

    ```
    export org_id=$(gcloud projects describe ${project_id} --format 'json' | jq -r '.parent.id')